JBlitzar/flopper-one/README.md

 >
 > At this point it's cheaper AND smaller to just use the module.
 So that's what I did

-Then I thought it'd be fun to add power management. _"fun."_ If only it was simple like the xiao!
+Then I thought it'd be fun to add power management. _"fun."_ If only it was simple [like the xiao](https://wiki.seeedstudio.com/xiao_nrf54l15_sense_getting_started/#battery-powered-board)!
 I added the TP4056 IC because I was feeling fancy.
 I asked on slack, and it turns out you need a boost converter.
-To get your 3.7v battery up to 5v... so that it can go back down to 3v.
+To get your 3.7v battery up to 5v... so that it can go back down to 3.3v.
 I used a module for the boost converter.
 But I still got to add fun charging status LEDs!
 Also I got the "opportunity" to google translate Chinese datasheets.

 <img src="docs/tp4056.png" width="30%">

 I also discovered some... interesting hacks like how the VIN pin on the esp [is actually 5v out](https://esp32.com/viewtopic.php?t=11904) when the usb is plugged in.
-Meaning we can charge from VIN and then discharge also to VIN.
+Meaning we can charge from VIN... and then later discharge also to VIN.

 I added a physical switch to prevent backflow.
 So congratulations, users are now trusted with power supply logic!